 Every year for many years, we could count on my parents to stock our pantry with cases of home-grown pickled asparagus due to their abundant asparagus field and their talents in the kitchen.
 Even if we told them we still had plenty, my dad would say something like, “It will keep for years, and you never know when you’ll need it.”
 That was my dad.
 My mom, too, but mostly my dad.

-The asparagus crop of 2019 did not care that my dad died, it did not care that the crop would produce much more than we could use.
+The asparagus crop of 2019 produced much more than we could use.
 My mom tried to keep up, and she did pickle some, but being only six months after my dad had passed, she was still a mess.
+And it was overwhelming.